Water Polo Calories Burned Calculator

 How many calories does water polo burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 363 calories during 30 minutes of water polo.
-This is based on a MET value of 10.
+A person weighing 160 lbs (73 kg) burns approximately 381 calories during 30 minutes of water polo.
+This is based on a MET value of 10 for water polo.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of water polo?

-The MET (Metabolic Equivalent of Task) value for water polo is 10.
+The default MET (Metabolic Equivalent of Task) value for water polo is 10, while the selected training style uses MET 10.
 This means water polo burns 10 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is water polo good for weight loss?

-Yes, water polo is an effective exercise for weight loss.
-With a MET value of 10, it burns a significant number of calories per session.
-A 160-lb person burns about 726 calories per hour.
+Yes, water polo can be effective for weight loss when performed intensely enough.
+With a selected MET value of 10, a 160-lb person burns about 762 calories per hour.
 Combined with a balanced diet, regular water polo can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during water polo?

 Body weight significantly impacts calorie burn during water polo.
-A 120-lb person burns about 272 calories in 30 minutes, while a 250-lb person burns approximately 567 calories in the same time.
+At the selected MET value of 10, a 120-lb person burns about 286 calories in 30 minutes, while a 250-lb person burns approximately 595 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does water polo work?